hkparker/imux/README.md

 ## multiple routes

-imux can be used to transport a single socket over multiple internet connections using source routing in linux.
+imux can be used to transport a single socket over multiple internet connections using source routing in linux

-For example, consider simultaneously using two interfaces:
+for example, consider simultaneously using two interfaces:

 |Interface|Address|Default Gateway|
 |:-------:|:-----:|:-------------:|